 The first major steps in the fight against ad fraud represented IAB’s ads.txt and ads.cert designed for the authorization of publishers and their inventory.
 In May 2019, it was released app-ads.txt, which helped validate OTT and mobile inventory sellers.
 Finally, in July 2019, the world started to embrace Sellers.json and OpenRTB SupplyChain Object - technologies designed to provide buy-side with comprehensive information considering all vendors involved in the reselling.

 These two technologies can complement each other and provide buyers with a full picture considering who is the seller, who is a reseller, and what parties take part in the auction.

 How it works

 Sellers.json.
-It resembles ads.txt file function but with application of json rather than a txt.
+It resembles an ads.txt file function but with the application of json rather than a txt.
 It is placed in the root of the domain.
-ID, account numbers of all sellers in the system can be accessed by buyers publicly.
+ID account numbers of all sellers in the system can be accessed by buyers publicly.

-Sellers.json helps advertisers to verify the relation between publisher and SSP by comparing the data about the seller in ads.txt and data about SSP in Sellers.json file.
+Sellers.json helps advertisers verify the relation between the publisher and SSP by comparing the data about the seller in ads.txt and data about SSP in the Sellers.json file.

 OpenRTB SupplyChain Object gives an attribution of an impression after an ad call.
 It shows all sellers and resellers that were active during all bid requests.

-For every bid, it creates so-called ‘node’ that indicates all participants (sellers and resellers).
-Nodes also enable to match participants to IDs in ads.txt to find out if they are ‘legitimate partners’ of the original seller.
+For every bid, it creates a so-called ‘node’ that indicates all participants (sellers and resellers).
+Nodes also enable matching participants to IDs in ads.txt to find out if they are ‘legitimate partners’ of the original seller.